 Courses open for registration

-This course is an examination of planning strategies, protocols and methods of data collection, analysis and organization appropriate for field activities associated with language preservation and revitalization.
-Focus on: elicitation methodologies; audio recording; digital file management; strategies for community involvement, protocols, ethical and intellectual property issues.
+This course is an examination of planning strategies, protocols and methods of data collection, analysis and organization appropriate for language documentation associated with language reclamation and revitalization.
+Topics include elicitation methodologies; audio and video recording; digital file management; strategies for community involvement, protocols, ethical and intellectual property issues.

 Formerly part of LING 183.
 Credit will only be granted for one of LING 183A or LING 183.